-What is CAL 117?
+What Is CAL 117?

-CAL 117 requires that certain upholsteries pass a smolder and an open flame test.
-This test is conducted in a closed chamber wherein technicians can adequately measure the way flames spread and the way smolder from a lit cigarette chars the surface of the upholstery.
-The amount of carbon monoxide, heat and smoke that is formed is also measured and compared to predetermined criteria to determine certification.
+CAL 117 requires that certain upholsteries pass a smolder and open flame test.
+Technicians conduct this test in a closed chamber where they can adequately measure how flames spread and smolder from a lit cigarette chars the surface of the upholstery.
+The amount of carbon monoxide, heat, and smoke is also measured and compared to predetermined criteria to determine certification.

-What is CAL 133?
+What Is CAL 133?